Bank Secrecy Act

 As an example, in a letter of credit arrangement, a bank can serve as the Issuing Bank, allowing its customer (the buyer) to purchase goods locally or internationally, or the bank can act as an Advising Bank, enabling its customer (the exporter) to sell its goods locally or internationally.
 The relationship between any two banks may vary and could include any of the roles listed above.

-The international trade system is subject to a wide range of risks and vulnerabilities that provide criminal organizations with the opportunity to launder the proceeds of crime and move funds to terrorist organizations with a relatively low risk of detection.218 The involvement of multiple parties on both sides of any international trade transaction can make the process of due diligence more difficult.
+The international trade system is subject to a wide range of risks and vulnerabilities that provide criminal organizations with the opportunity to launder the proceeds of crime and move funds to terrorist organizations with a relatively low risk of detection.
+The involvement of multiple parties on both sides of any international trade transaction can make the process of due diligence more difficult.
 Also, because trade finance can be more document-based than other banking activities, it can be susceptible to documentary fraud, which can be linked to money laundering, terrorist financing, or the circumvention of OFAC sanctions or other restrictions (such as export prohibitions, licensing requirements, or controls).

-While banks should be alert to transactions involving higher-risk goods (e.g., trade in weapons or nuclear equipment), they need to be aware that goods may be over- or under-valued in an effort to evade AML or customs regulations, or to move funds or value across national borders.
+While banks should be alert to transactions involving higher-risk goods (e.g., trade in weapons or nuclear equipment), they need to be aware that goods may be over- or under-valued in an effort to evade anti-money laundering or customs regulations, or to move funds or value across national borders.
 For example, an importer may pay a large sum of money from the proceeds of an illegal activity for goods that are essentially worthless and are subsequently discarded.
 Alternatively, trade documents, such as invoices, may be fraudulently altered to hide the scheme.
 Variations on this theme include inaccurate or double invoicing, partial shipment of goods (short shipping), and the use of fictitious goods.
 Illegal proceeds transferred in such transactions thereby appear sanitized and enter the realm of legitimate commerce.
 Moreover, many suspect trade finance transactions also involve collusion between buyers and sellers.

 The Applicant's true identity or ownership may be disguised by the use of certain corporate forms, such as shell companies or offshore front companies.
 The use of these types of entities results in a lack of transparency, effectively hiding the identity of the purchasing party, and thus increasing the risk of money laundering and terrorist financing.

-Sound CDD procedures are needed to gain a thorough understanding of the customer’s underlying business and locations served.
+Sound CDD procedures are needed to gain a thorough understanding of the customer's underlying business and locations served.
 The banks in the letter of credit process need to undertake varying degrees of due diligence depending upon their role in the transaction.
 For example, Issuing Banks should conduct sufficient due diligence on a prospective customer before establishing the letter of credit.
 The due diligence should include gathering sufficient information on Applicants and Beneficiaries, including their identities, nature of business, and sources of funding.
 This may require the use of background checks or investigations, particularly in higher-risk jurisdictions.
 As such, banks should conduct a thorough review and reasonably know their customers prior to facilitating trade-related activity and should have a thorough understanding of trade finance documentation.
-Refer to the core overview section, “Customer Due Diligence,” pages 63 to 65, for additional guidance.
+Refer to the core overview section, "Customer Due Diligence," page 56, for additional guidance.

 Banks taking other roles in the letter of credit process should complete due diligence that is commensurate with their roles in each transaction.
 Banks need to be aware that because of the frequency of transactions in which multiple banks are involved, Issuing Banks may not always have correspondent relationships with the Advising or Confirming Bank.